Ed-Games/ItsCakeTime/README.md

 # It'sCakeTime

-### This is a simple website and mobile app for making connections between beakers and their customers
+### This is a simple website and mobile app for making connections between bakers and their customers

 ```This project is opensource and it's under the MIT license, as soon as possible we'll give you the documentation explaining the fork process and all you need to get this working.```